RudrakshKashyap/miscellaneous/SystemDesign/Design.md

 ### Key Communication Styles

 *   **Pub/Sub (Publish-Subscribe):** An event is broadcast to *all* consumers who have subscribed to that event type.
 The producer doesn't know who the consumers are.
+Event is gone once consumed, we dont keep it.

 *   **Event Streaming:** Events are written to a log (a stream).
 Consumers can read from this log at their own pace and are not limited to just new events; they can replay past events.